When I Realized I Was an Author

-Recently, a friend asked me when I knew that I had become an author.
-Up until that point, I had never really thought about this question and quickly decided that I became an author when I held my first printed book.
-For several days, I thought more about this question and I realized that the conclusion I came to wasn’t correct.
+Recently, a friend asked me when I realized I was an author instead of a writer.
+Until that point, I had not thought about this question and quickly decided the moment occurred when I held my first printed book.
+Yet, that answer did not sit well.

-My few Amazon book sales brought little emotion.
-These sales were mainly to friends and family.
-Then the sales trickled off to almost zero.
-At that point, I felt that I was further from being an author than ever.
-Later, I updated my resume to show that I had published a book.
-This made me feel like I was bragging about an accomplishment that I hadn’t actually made.
-In retrospect, I was further from being an author than ever.
+My first sales brought little emotion, and they trickled off to almost zero.
+At that point, I felt I was further from being an author than ever.
+Later, I updated my resume to show that I had published a book, which made me feel like I was bragging about an untrue accomplishment.
+I was further from being an author than ever.

 You’re the best -Bill